Laptop Setup for an Awesome Development Environment

 How it works

-The linux and mac scripts are short.
-They are intended to be human-readable so that we know exactly what is installed and idempotent in case an error requires the script to be run two or more times.
+The script is short and is intended to be human-readable so that we know exactly what is installed and idempotent in case an error requires the script to be run two or more times.

 What it sets up